Frequently Asked Questions

 Or

-Some projects simply need more hours to achieve your desired outcome—budget for extra packages if your list is extensive.
+Some projects simply need more hours to achieve your desired outcome—budget for extra packages or the add-on extension if your list is extensive.

 We coordinate with your power company—dropping secondary lines or arranging clearance around primaries—before work begins to keep your property and our crew safe.

-Most stumps are left ≈ 6 inches above grade.
+Most stumps are left ≈ 6 inches above grade, unless requested otherwise.
 Tight quarters or large root flares may require a higher cut.
 Select our Stump Grinding add-on for a flush or below-grade finish.

 Choose at booking: have all debris hauled away or leave chips/logs neatly on site.
 Debris handling consumes crew-hours.
-If spotless cleanup is not finished within your block, you will need extra package time.
+If spotless cleanup is not finished within your block, you will need extra package time or to authorize the on-site extension add on.

 Our aim is to leave your property in the best condition as possible while respecting our package process time allocation.